kavin256/kavin_professional_portfolio/README.md

 Users can toggle between light and dark themes using the theme toggle button in the navigation bar.
 The preference is saved in localStorage.

-### Update Personal Information
+### Update Personal Information and Projects

-Edit `app/page.tsx` to update:
+All personal information and projects are centralized in `lib/site-config.ts`.
+Edit this file to update:
 - Name and title
+- Profile image path
+- Email
-- Social media links (GitHub, LinkedIn, Facebook, Email)
+- Social media links (GitHub, LinkedIn, Facebook)
-- About section
+- About/Summary section
-- Skills
+- Skills (languages and frameworks)
 - Experience
 - Education

-### Update Projects
+- Projects

-Edit `app/projects/page.tsx` to add or modify your projects.
+This centralized configuration makes it easy to manage all your portfolio content in one place.

 ## Build for Production